anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"Covers the broad MLOps landscape in great detail, extremely high quality tested code and not just talking about concepts on a high level, open-sourced."</p>
+                            <p class="card-subtitle">"Covers the broad MLOps landscape in great detail, extremely high quality tested code and not just talking about concepts on a high level, open-sourced."</p>
                         </div>
                     </div>
                 </div>